 This is a Xianxia comedy and satire by the author of Cold Steel Dig and Tome of Stealth.
 But it is also a series of interconnected and chronological short stories (featuring the same main characters).
-Since this is the author's side project the updates will be sporadic.
-Unless there are VINES involved.
-In that case, updates will be daily.
+For example, it’s similar to the structure of Fred the Vampire Accountant series by the wonderful Drew Hayes.

 - Overall Score